Brighten up your windows with this suncatcher made using pretty petals, flowers and leaves.

 Why does this make a difference?

-This is a sensory craft activity that helps people learn by engaging with nature, and use their senses to connect with their surroundings while supporting independent choice, creativity and self-expression.
+This is a creative and sensory activity that helps people learn by engaging with nature and using their senses to connect with their surroundings, exploring touch and different textures while supporting independent choice.

 How to do this activity